PollyHannah/Phylogenomic-study/README.md

 mv *.tsv ./r_analysis_results/family
 ```

-Saved in the directory `r_analysis_results` you'll find my results for each taxonomic level.
+Saved in the directory `r_analysis_results/` you'll find my results for each taxonomic level.

 ##### Output file: Histogram
 The `orthogroups_occpancy_histogram.pdf` file should look something like the image below.
 It contains a histogram showing the number of orthogroups on the Y axis and Occupancy (%) on the x axis.
 The Y axis corresponds to the number of orthogroups at each level of Occupancy.